superfly/docs/laravel/the-basics/databases.html.md

   </ol>

 ### _Setup using the Fly.io Redis Docker Image_
-1) First create a new directory and initialize it with `fly launch`
+1) First create a new directory and initialize it with `fly launch`, using [Fly.io's Redis Image](https://hub.docker.com/r/flyio/redis/tags) for the build:

 ```cmd
 mkdir ktan-fly-redis